teamdigitale/teamdigitale.governo.it/en/jobpositions/technical-project-manager.md

 ---

 ### Description & Responsibilities
-The Digital Transformation Team is looking for a Technical Program Manager.
+The Digital Transformation Team is looking for a Technical Project Manager.

 You will support the management and supervision of the development of those digital platforms under development by the Team.